bach-an/cel-shader/README.md

 1. Depth of Field
 2. Backlighting
 3. Specular Highlights
-Note that these effects are created by the texture, not by any light sources
+Note that these effects are created by the texture, not by any extra light sources.